moldit/mold/README.md

 It really grows on you.

+# What mold is #

 ``mold`` is yet another configuration management tool.

 Mold has 3 goals:

-1. use standards
+1. use standards (like stdin, stdout, stderr and JSON)

 2. allow extensions to be written in the language best suited to the problem

-3. stay out of the way -- provide *all* logging information.
+3. stay out of the way (e.g. provide all raw logging information)

 # Quickstart #

-## Install ##

-The virtual environment isn't necessary, but is nice:
+Install it (the virtual environment isn't necessary, but is nice):

     virtualenv moldtest
     source moldtest/bin/activate